smatzek/powervs-tools/README.md

 Requires: [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started) and [jq](https://jqlang.github.io/jq/) or [IBM Cloud Shell](https://www.ibm.com/products/cloud-shell).

-## Change an VSI's CPU and memory with a scheduled job
+## Change a VSI's CPU and memory with a scheduled job
 The [setVSIProcMem.sh](./scripts/setVSIProcMem.sh) script is used to change a VSI's processor and memory.
 It is written using `curl` and `jq` and does not require the IBM Cloud CLI.
 This allows it to be run from within an IBM i or AIX VSI and could be used as part of a scheduled job to increase or decrease proccessors and memory on a time schedule.
 For IBM i, an adapted version of the [cos-upload CL program](./scripts/cos-upload/cos-upload.clp) could be used to make IBM i job scheduling easier.

 Since the script is intended to be called from the VSI that it is modifying some of its inputs are inside the script itself as variables that should be set.
 This make the CL code that calls the script simpler.
 See the script source for more information.